Albert0i/mariadb-vss/README.3.md

 - `seed.js` is based on documentation of [Seeding](https://www.prisma.io/docs/orm/prisma-migrate/workflows/seeding) and [Using Embedding](https://github.com/withcatai/node-llama-cpp/blob/master/docs/guide/embedding.md);
 - `queryVSS.js` is based on AI generated code;

+As you can see, it is easy to start VSS with MariaDB which just has a couple of turning parameters and most developers already familiar with some kind of RDBMS.
+Redis, on the other hand, provides comprehensive functionalities and customization:
+1. You can choose `HASH` or `JSON` as underlaying data structure;
+2. Either `FLAT` or `HNSW` indexing method;
+3. Three types of distance: Euclidean Distance (L2), Inner Product (IP) or Cosine Distance;
+4. Three type of queries: KNN (K-Nearest Neighbors) Query, Vector Range Query and Hybrid Query;

+To implement VSS on Redis is much more difficult then on MariaDB, but when it comes to speed and accuracy, Redis is good choice...

 #### VI.
 Bibliography
 1. [Search and query](https://redis.io/docs/latest/operate/oss_and_stack/stack-with-enterprise/search/)